-The custom of «Botzerössli» comes originally from southern Germany.
-Apparently, in the second half of the 19th century the language of the riders in military uniform was at times extremely coarse.
+The custom of the "Botzerössli" probably originated in southern Germany.
+In the second half of the 19th century, riders in military uniforms are said to have recited crude sayings.

 Today the "Botzerössli" only live in Appenzell Innerrhoden.
 Shortly before they became extinct, the carnival association restored old specimens.
 Today, crowds of "Botzerössli" of all colours and sizes once again trot ahead as the vanguard of the big carnival procession on Saturday and make their jokes in the children's procession on Thursday afternoon.
 The girls and boys and the adults wear old fire brigade uniforms and put moustaches, freckles and red cheeks on their faces.